6 Conflicting Feelings I Have About Indigenous Peoples' Day as a Native Woman

-When I was in school, I was always SO ready for a long weekend by the time Columbus Day rolled around.
+When I was in school, I was always so ready for a long weekend by the time Columbus Day rolled around.
 But I’m Mvskoke (Creek).
 As a Native person, I made snide jokes about the holiday, insisting I was going to work through it in defiance or asking what, exactly, we were supposed to celebrate.
 And with good reason.
-Though we all know by now that Columbus wasn’t the first person to reach the United States, the holiday was intended to commemorate the European explorers who “discovered” our country — and proceeded to initiate large-scale genocide and cultural erasure upon the people (like my ancestors) who were living here…but, of course, the holiday isn’t about that part. false
+Though we all know by now that Columbus wasn’t the first person to reach the United States, the holiday was intended to commemorate the European explorers who “discovered” our country—and proceeded to initiate large-scale genocide and cultural erasure upon the people (like my ancestors) who were living here…but, of course, the holiday isn’t about that part.

 Recently, Los Angeles joined several other cities in replacing Columbus Day with Indigenous Peoples’ Day in an effort to, as one city councilman put it, right a “historical wrong.”
 My newsfeed is full of friends organizing or participating in Indigenous Peoples’ Day activities across the country.
 I certainly join them in wanting Columbus Day changed.
 Christopher Columbus was not a person to celebrate, and the “discovery” and founding of this country caused devastating wounds to indigenous people, wounds that still affect our lives every day.
 But I feel somewhat conflicted every time another city embraces Indigenous Peoples’ Day.